 In the event that the tenant continues to possess the dwelling past the seventh (7th) day, the landlord must submit a Request for Issuance of Writ of Possession to the district court and obtain a Writ of Possession.
 With the Writ in hand, the landlord must bring it to the sheriff’s department and ask for it to be served on the tenant (a fee may be required).
 The tenant will have forty-eight (48) hours to vacate after being served with the Writ.
 If they fail to vacate past the forty-eight (48) hour notice period, the sheriff’s department will be permitted to enter the rental unit and remove the tenant by force.

-Note: If the tenant does not have a written lease and they are being evicted for failure to pay rent, they can stop the eviction before the Writ is issued by paying the total rent due along with the court costs paid by the landlord (attorney fees are excluded).
+Note: If the tenant does not have a written lease and they are being evicted for failure to pay rent, they can stop the eviction at any point before the Writ is issued by paying the total rent due along with the court costs paid by the landlord (not including attorney fees).